Meghan enjoying ‘honeymoon period’ with Harry since step back from royal duties

 “So now, seven years later, when you have a little bit of breathing space, you can just enjoy each other in a new way, and that’s why I feel like it’s more of a honeymoon period for us now.”

-Harry settled his long-running legal battle with News Group Newspapers (NGN) in January this year, receiving substantial damages and a “full and unequivocal apology” for “serious intrusion” into his private life and “unlawful activities” by The Sun.
+Harry settled his long-running legal battle with News Group Newspapers (NGN) in January, receiving substantial damages and a “full and unequivocal apology” for “serious intrusion” into his private life and “unlawful activities” by The Sun.

-Harry is also involved in an ongoing legal battle with the Home Office over the level of taxpayer-funded personal security he should receive when visiting the UK.
+Harry is also involved in a legal battle with the Home Office over the level of taxpayer-funded personal security he should receive when visiting the UK.

 It comes after Meghan launched her Netflix show, new podcast and lifestyle brand As Ever.